 ISO 27001 was formerly a British standard (BS: 7799) and is the de-facto international standard on:

 A-GRC are uniquely placed to assist you as they have done others to develop and implement information security solutions appropriate for your business.

-Additionally, our Managing Director (David Lilburn Watson) sits on the ISO Standards committee that oversees the development of the ISO 270xx series of standards.
+Additionally, our Chief Technology Officer (David Lilburn Watson) sits on the ISO Standards committee that oversees the development of the ISO 270xx series of standards.